Best Winter Curb Appeal Ideas from 18 Professionals

 Winter curb appeal is important to pay attention to even if there is snow on the ground.
 Hopefully, you knew ahead of time you wanted to sell your home and had the exterior repainted and cleaned in anticipation of the sale.
 Painting usually can only be done while the weather outside is above a certain temperature; otherwise, the quality of the paint job cannot be warranted by the painter.
 Any painter who suggest to you they can paint outside any time of year may not deliver results that will hold up.
 Especially while buyers are coming to look at your home the last thing they want to see is a peeling paint job.

 Here in Cincinnati, Ohio the winter so far has been moderate with no snowfall on the ground.
 That is not always the case every year though.
 Since there is no snow on the grounds and the outdoor temperatures are still not too cold the landscaping still can be tended to.
 Make sure any dead plants have been removed, fallen leaves are cleaned up and properly disposed of dead trees removed and the grass had its final cut of the season.
-Most big box hardware stores in our area should still have on hand bagged mulch to put down over old mulch to give your landscaping a freshened look.
+Most big-box hardware stores in our area should still have on hand bagged mulch to put down over old mulch to give your landscaping a freshened look.

-While you can and the weather permits all exterior windows should be cleaned of dead leaves, cobwebs and more.
+While you can and the weather permits all exterior windows should be cleaned of dead leaves, cobwebs, and more.
 Old tore or damaged screens should be replaced.
 If you see any windows whose seals have broken resulting in the fogged window look it is highly recommended that you have those windows changed for new windows.
 While the buyer may or may not notice foggy windows the home inspector certainly will and will let the buyers know.

 If there happens to be snow on the ground during the time you are reading this then there are still things you can do to ensure the winter curb appeal looks good.
 Make sure snow is cleared from the driveway and walking paths is a must.
 You don’t want buyers slipping and falling while coming to visit your home and you don’t want buyers hindered from seeing all there is to see with your home due to snow or ice.
-Check around the home and remove icicles and other ice build up that is hanging off of the house and poses a risk to people walking around and viewing the home.
+Check around the home and remove icicles and other ice build-ups that are hanging off of the house and poses a risk to people walking around and viewing the home.

 For additional tips for selling your home in the winter check out my article Tips For Selling Your Home In Winter.